cmanna2/Home-Assistant-Configuration/README.md

 * Turn off basement lights after the ecobee remote sensor goes unoccupied and the harmony hub is off and at least one basement light is on
 * Turn off office lights after ecobee remote sensor goes unoccupied
 * Turn on outdoor lights and select indoor lights when sun sets
-* Turn on Maya’s play light in basement when ecobee remote sensor goes occupied
+* Turn on play light in basement when ecobee remote sensor goes occupied
 * Turn off outside lights and upstairs lights when the sun rises
 * Turn off all lights when we go to bed